1951, October 11

 1962, July 1

 The administrative structure of "The Colleges of William and Mary" was dissolved.
-The two junior colleges continued to operate under the College's Board of Visitors.
+The two junior colleges continued to operate under the university's Board of Visitors.
 The Richmond Professional Institute (now Virginia Commonwealth University) and Norfolk College (now Old Dominion University) became independent institutions.

 1963, February 8